 The method of fan speed measurement when using 3-wire fans differs from that used with 4-wire fans.
 When 3-wire fans are in use, power is continuously applied and removed from the fan, thereby chopping the TACH information.
 As a result, every time a fan speed measurement is to be made, the fan must be switched on for a long enough period of time that a measurement can be made.
 This is called pulse stretching.
 With 4-wire fans, power is always applied to the fan, so fan speed measurements can be made continuously, and there is no need for pulse stretching.
 Pulse stretching is also not necessary when driving a 3-wire fan with a dc input.
-The Fan Speed Measurement with Pulse Stretching section, which describes how fan speed is measured both when pulse stretching is required and when it is not.
+The Fan Speed Measurement Without Pulse Stretching section and the Fan Speed Measurement with Pulse Stretching section describe how fan speed is measured both when pulse stretching is required and when it is not.